codex-academy/QuizMechanics/README.md

 ## Quiz question types

-* Click on all the red squares
+* Pick all the red squares
-* Click on the cow
+* Pick the cow
-* Click on the smallest cow
+* Pick the smallest cow
-* Click on the animal that make this sound
+* Pick the animal that make this sound
-* Click on the blue circle
+* Pick the blue circle
 * ?

 ## Quiz types